ccho21/forkify/README.md

 # forkify
 This is a recipe searching app communicating with real API on Food2Fork.com
-  - focused vanila Javascript ES6: local storage, lazy loading, asynchronous, Ajax, and API's
+  - focused on vanila Javascript ES6: local storage, lazy loading, asynchronous, Ajax, and API's
   - coded based on JavaScript class on component level